pauljeter/pauljeter-astro/src/content/blog/guide-to-refs-in-react.md

 > `this.myInput.current` holds the reference to the DOM node

 ### Example: Focusing an `<input>`
-Taking that last code snippet, let’s make a small adjustment to demonstrate how we could start interacting with the <input> DOM node:
+Taking that last code snippet, let's make a small adjustment to demonstrate how we could start interacting with the <input> DOM node:

 ```javascript
 import React, { Component } from 'react';